databendlabs/databend/website/blog/2023-10-24-sqlsmith-hero.md

 - Call the SQL Reducer to generate the smallest reproducible SQL.
 - Log errors and simplified SQLs.

-The Runner is integrated into Databend's CI, executing on every release to log issues for further analysis.
+The Runner is now integrated into Databend's CI, running with each release to log errors for further analysis.

 ## Impact